tjcim/ptscripts/README.md

 ## Pentest folder prep

 Create a folder for the pentest you are conducting.
 I like to store the pentests in /root/pentests/*name*.
-Name should be a shortname without spaces for example, if I was doing a pentest for Levi's - I would create a levis folder at /root/pentests/levis/.
+Name should be a shortname without spaces for example, if I was doing a pentest for ACME - I would create a acme folder at /root/pentests/acme/.

-Once pentest folder is setup run `python /opt/ptscripts/folder_structure <pentest folder path>`
+For an external pentest: Once pentest folder is setup run `python /opt/ptscripts/folder_structure <pentest folder path>`

-This will create a bunch of folders with the PTES phases in mind.
-Once the folders have been created, place a file in the `ept/ips` folder with the in-scope ips (in the formats supported below).
+~~This will create a bunch of folders with the PTES phases in mind.~~ Once the folders have been created, place a file in the `ept/ips` folder with the in-scope ips (in the formats supported below).
 Then run the `yaml_poc.py` file.
 This is a proof of concept that I will be moving to primetime and removing the old `print_commands.py` file.

 ## ip file